kevinabouhanna/abouhanna/README.md

 You are welcome to refer to the source for learning, and even take small (single-file) snippets of code for your own projects.
 You are not permitted to re-create this website using the source code available.

-The design is copyrighted and all rights reserved by Alistair Shepherd.
+The design is copyrighted and all rights reserved by Kevin Abou Hanna.

 ## License